c2theg/DDoS_lists/README.md

 # DDoS_lists
-lists to help fight ddos
+# lists to help fight ddos

+# -----  All are UDP based, unless identified with a (T) -----
 #+------------------------+--------------------------------+------------------------------+----------+
 #|        Protocol        | Bandwidth Amplification Factor |      Vulnerable Command      |  Port(s) |
 #+------------------------+--------------------------------+------------------------------+----------+